GouravDutta-01/Edit-Ninja/README.md

   - Apply Median Blur
   - Apply Bilateral Filter
   - Apply Border

+The images uploaded by the user gets saved in the **uploads** folder and the processed image gets saved in the **static** folder of the project source directory.

 ***NOTE : This application only supports PNG, JPG, JPEG, GIF image file formats***